thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 })
 ```

-More details about the `fetch` method using way please see [here](api_controller.html#controllerfetchtemplatefile).
+More details about the `fetch` method please see [here](api_controller.html#controllerfetchtemplatefile).

 ### Internationalization

 After starting the internationalization, the view path will has an extra layer of internationalization of directory.
-Such as: specific view path becomes into the `view/zh-CN/home/index_index.html`, and `zh-CN` is language.
+Such as specific view path becomes into the `view/zh-CN/home/index_index.html`, and `zh-CN` means language.

-About how to use internationalization, please see [extensions - > internationalization](./i18n.html).
+More about how to implementing internationalization, please see [extensions - > internationalization](./i18n.html).

-### Multiple themes
+### Multiple Themes

 After setting the multiple theme, view path will be much more than a layer theme directory.
-Such as: specific view path becomes into the `view/default/home/index_index.html`, the `default` is the theme name.
+Such as specific view path will becomes into the `view/default/home/index_index.html`, the `default` is the theme name.

-You can set the current theme by `http.theme` method, setting the theme is usually done by middleware.
+You can set the current theme by `http.theme` method, setting theme is usually done by middleware.

 More information on middleware please see [extensions - middleware](./middleware.html).

-### The default template variables
+### Default Template Variables

-In order to get some common variables easily in the template, framework automatically registered `http`, `controller`, `config` and other variables in the template, and these variables can be used directly in the template.
+In order to get some common variables easily in the template, ThinkJS will automatically register `http`, `controller`, `config` and other variables in the template, and these variables can be read directly in the template.

-The following code example is based on `ejs` template engine, you need to modify it according to the corresponding syntax under the other template engines.
+The following code examples are based on `ejs`, if you are using other template engine, you need to modify it to use the correct syntax.

 #### http